 A growing number of utilities, including public power utilities, are exploring and investing in hydrogen projects.
 Yet, hydrogen remains an expensive alternative as there are currently limited options for producing, acquiring, storing, and transporting hydrogen fuel.
 Hydrogen production and storage must reach sizeable commercial scale to provide operational confidence and drive down project cost.
 Just as solar and wind technologies benefited from various federal incentive programs, meeting state, regional, and federal clean energy goals would benefit greatly from an aggressive federal investment in hydrogen for power generation, transportation, and industrial purposes.

-Last year, Congress approved, and President Biden signed, the $1.2 trillion Infrastructure Investment and Jobs Act (IIJA).
-Approximately $8 billion of that funding has been dedicated to the U.S. Department of Energy (DOE) to establish clean hydrogen programs, including a demonstration program to decrease the cost of clean hydrogen production from electrolyzers and at least four regional clean hydrogen hubs to demonstrate the production, delivery, and storage of clean hydrogen energy.
-This bill, along with the recently released DOE Hydrogen Program Plan, provides a strategic framework for the Department’s hydrogen research, development, and demonstration (RD&D) activities.
-As DOE begins to implement programs promoting hydrogen development, it should not only provide equal consideration for all utilities and non-utility developers, but also provide for the integration of electric generation and transportation uses of hydrogen, hydrogen storage for non-automotive applications, and federal incentives—to help drive down the cost of deployment.
+The $1.2 trillion Infrastructure Investment and Jobs Act (IIJA) signed in 2021 dedicated approximately $8 billion to the U.S. Department of Energy (DOE) to establish clean hydrogen programs, including a demonstration program to decrease the cost of clean hydrogen production from electrolyzers and at least four regional clean hydrogen hubs to demonstrate the production, delivery, and storage of clean hydrogen energy.
+This bill, along with DOE’s Hydrogen Program Plan, provides a strategic framework for the Department’s hydrogen research, development, and demonstration (RD&D) activities.
+As DOE implements programs promoting hydrogen development, it should not only provide equal consideration for all utilities and non-utility developers, but also provide for the integration of electric generation and transportation uses of hydrogen, hydrogen storage for non-automotive applications, and federal incentives to help drive down the cost of deployment.

 The hybrid use of renewable hydrogen and natural gas would help reduce greenhouse gas emissions and allow for the widespread adoption of and assessment of hydrogen use in electric generation.